eraldoforgoli/frontend-challenge/slider/README.md

-                Not the ideal, ideally but i would need an unique key to hint react that the element is conceptually the same, even though in different order, etc, so React can use the same Host Instance (dom element) and not to re-render the elements from the beginning.
+                Not the ideal, ideally but i would need an unique key to hint react that the element is conceptually the same, even though in different order, etc, so React can use the same Host Instance (dom element) and not re-render the elements from the beginning.
           /*
         <SlideComponent key={`${index}_${el.title}`} {...el} />